liaowow/hackerrank-prac/README.md

 - `Dequeue`: provides and removes data from the “front” or beginning of the queue
 - `Peek`: reveals data from the “front” of the queue without removing it

+### Stack

+A stack is a data structure that follows a Last In, First Out (`LIFO`) protocol.
+Every stack has a size that determines how many nodes it can accomodate.

+The stack data structure has three main methods:
+- `push()`: adds a node to the top of the stack
+- `pop()`: removes a node from the top of the stack
+- `peek()`: returns the value of the top node without removing it from the stack

 ## Hash Table

 `Hash Table` is a data structure that organizes data using `hash functions` in order to support **quick insertion** and **search**.